aistabci/abci-docs/v3/en/docs/job-execution.md

 ### Reserved Service (Available from mid-January)

 Reserved service is a service that allows you to reserve and use computational resources on a daily basis in advance.
-It allows planned job execution without being affected by the congenstions of On-demand and Spot service.
+It allows planned job execution without being affected by the congestions of On-demand and Spot service.
 In addition, since you can reserve more days than the elapsed time limit of the Spot Service, it is possible to execute jobs for a longer time.

 In Reserved service, you first make a reservation in advance to obtain a reservation ID (AR-ID), and then use this reservation ID to execute interactive jobs and batch jobs.